MOST RECENT UPDATE: DECEMBER 2018

 A 1994 split from Workers Power, itself a distant descendant of the original New Zealand wing of the Spartacist League, CWG are a small outfit in Auckland who until 2010 represented the International Trotskyist Faction in New Zealand.
 Active in protests and unions, the main activity of the group is writing for their regular publication Class War and on their blog Redrave.
 Internationally they align themselves with CWG (USA) and Revolutionary Workers’ Group (Zimbabwe).

-Formed from the ashes of the Workers Party of New Zealand in 2013, Fightback deemed itself a ‘fighting propaganda group’ but is now denoted as a more straightforward ‘socialist media group’.
+Formed from the ashes of the Workers Party of New Zealand in 2013 (they’ve published a short history here), Fightback deemed itself a ‘fighting propaganda group’ but is now denoted as a more straightforward ‘socialist media group’.
 Now largely confined online, Fightback are among the more prominent socialist sects in terms of public awareness.
 Though a presence in the activism scene, their main activity is the regular publication of pamphlets and aptly named magazine Fightback.

 The Freedom Shop